dippy2214/The-Wiimote-Project/README.md

 and devices (the wiimote).
 I select the first (and only) radio to use my computer by default, which lets me store the radio info in an object.
 If this works, I find the first bluetooth device and store it's info.
 I then iterate through all devices using the BluetoothFindNextDevice function, outputting data for my own debugging purposes.
-Then we query the device name, and if it matches with the names we expect from a wii remote (Nintendo RVL-CNT-01 for a basic wiimote) then I forget and then attach it.
+Then we query the device name, and if it matches with the names we expect from a wii remote (Nintendo RVL-CNT-01 for a basic wiimote) then I move on to connection.

+#### 📶 Connection
+To connect I simply forget and then attach it.
 Forgetting the device just makes sure that nothing goes wrong if the computer remembers it from last time, which can cause some weird issues.
+This may seem like a very simple answer to a problem I struggled with for months.
+That is because it is.
+It was this easy the whole time, and I had missed it entirely due to poor research, a desire to skip steps in learning and go straight to my fun project and a simple lack of direction with what to look at.
+I got so caught up in pairing and the pin number that I didn't realise how simple it would be to just not do that.